dsobo/personal-site/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Data Scientist and consultant at [Bluetree Network](https://www.bluetreenetwork.com/), where I work to help healthcare organizations find insight in their hard earned data.
+I am a Data Scientist and consultant at [Bluetree Network](https://www.bluetreenetwork.com/), where I work to help healthcare organizations find insight in their hard-earned data.